Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

 compatibility with the K2 mode.
 Even if the plugin does not use any of the old K1 analysis functions and no migration to the Analysis API is needed, compatibility with the K2 Kotlin plugin should be declared explicitly nonetheless.

-Starting from IntelliJ 2024.2.1 (EAP), the following setting in the `plugin.xml` can be used to declare compatibility with the K2 mode:
+Starting from IntelliJ 2024.2.1 (Preview), the following setting in the `plugin.xml` can be used to declare compatibility with the K2 mode:

 ```xml
 <extensions defaultExtensionNs="org.jetbrains.kotlin">